 Find out Which Olive Oil to Buy

 Nutritional Yeast Flakes add a tangy, cheesy taste to my food which is good since I don’t eat cheese.
 I add this to sauces and pesto as a replacement for Parmesan cheese.
 Nutritional yeast flakes are an inactive form of yeast and are a good source of protein (contain 18 amino acids and nine are essential ones that your body cannot produce).
 Also, are a great source of B vitamins and the minerals iron, selenium, and zinc.
 Not to be confused with baker’s yeast, which is still active and can grow inside your stomach, depriving you of nutrients, or with brewer’s yeast, which is inactive but bitter.

 Organic nutritional yeast is not fortified, so it does not have the same B vitamins and bright yellow color as conventional yeast flakes.
-Any fortified yeast cannot be organic certified.
+Any fortified yeast cannot be organically certified.
 Try this very good variety of nutritional yeast: Druids Grove Organic Nutritional Yeast Flakes Kosher Certified

 Vegan Pesto Recipe

 - 1 2/3 + 1/3 c for later cup pine nuts